 - 90 percent disability rating: $1,998.52 per month

 - 100 percent disability rating: $3,332.06 per month

 Moreover, a disability rating of 30 percent or above qualifies you to receive additional benefits for your spouse, children, or dependent parents.
 The VA provides an additional monthly payment schedule for veterans who are at least 30 percent disabled and have qualified dependents.

 Special Rules for Cancer

-If you are diagnosed with an active cancer that the VA determines is service-related, you will likely receive an automatic disability rating of 100 percent.
+If you are diagnosed with active cancer that the VA determines is service-related, you will likely receive an automatic temporary disability rating of 100 percent.
 This rating continues for as long as your cancer is active, and then for another six months following the successful completion of a treatment program, such as chemotherapy, radiation, or surgery.

 Six months after your cancer treatment ends, the VA requires you to undergo another examination to evaluate the current status of your diagnosis.
 It then assigns you a new rating based on the results of the exam.
 Typically, if the exam shows your cancer is in remission, you receive a reduced rating based on the extent of your ongoing treatment or residual symptoms of the cancer.

 Get help from Chisholm Chisholm & Kilpatrick LTD today.

 Contact the veterans disability claims advocates at Chisholm Chisholm & Kilpatrick LTD today.
 We have won many VA disability cases for our clients, and we will pursue yours aggressively.
 Call today for a consultation: 401-331-6300.

 Share this Post